-They were built in late 2012 and can, if needed, interconnect through a common lobby – useful if one wants to keep a kindly eye out for elderly relatives or children.
+Both rooms can, if necessary, be interconnected through a common lobby.
 Room 30 faces the garden rooms and has its own little brick ‘apron’ for sitting outside.
-It also has a large walk-in shower (no bath).
+It also has a large walk-in shower but no bath (right hand photograph).
 Room 31 faces the castle, and has a tiny walled garden.
-The bathroom, as shown, has a walk-in shower and a bath.
+The bathroom (left hand photograph) has a walk-in shower and a bath.

-Our Best Garden doubles/twins (20 – 29) are newly refurbished, a decent size, and particularly joyous in the summer because each has a semi-private terrace on the lawn side, with a simple table and two chairs.
-The garden gets the sun from about lunchtime until it sets behind the castle in the evening.
-However, they are toasty warm in winter, so do not think that because they are not in the main building they are somehow colder!
-Guests are welcome to leave wellie boots, bicycles, plants or any other purchases on the balustraded decking.
+We have eight Garden doubles and two twins (20 – 29) Each has a semi-private terrace on the lawn side, with a simple table and two chairs.
+Please note they are toasty warm in winter, so do not think that because they are not in the main building they are somehow colder!

-The two Good House doubles (5 and 6) are our most affordable rooms.They are at the front of the hotel, with pleasant views looking over the lane to neighbouring gardens.
-Because of their smaller size, they only have one tub chair for lounging in, but they have been completely redecorated and have brand new, Hypnos (top-of-the-range) queensize beds (i.e. 5′ x 6′ 6″) and small wall-hung digital televisions offering Freeview channels but not Sky, and built-in DVD players.
+The two Good House rooms (4 and 5) are our most affordable rooms.They are at the front of the hotel, with pleasant views looking over the lane to neighbouring gardens.
+Because of their smaller size, they only have one tub chair for lounging in and have Hypnos queensize beds.
+They also have small wall-hung digital televisions offering Freeview with built-in DVD players.

 Both these rooms are ideal for single occupancy but are also fine for couples who just want comfortable, no-frills accommodation.

 Room 7 is a pretty, light-filled, medium-sized room with distant views towards the estuary and sea.
 It has a super queensize bed (5′ 6′ x 6′ 6″).
-The bathroom is quite small but recently refurbished with a power shower over the bath – and, incidentally, the only view of the castle in the entire building!
-The room has a digital television offering Freeview channels but not Sky, and a built-in DVD player.
-On the downside, the room is over the kitchen.
-The extraction system is only on during service, but those with particularly sensitive hearing or nervous disposition (like Ruth) might prefer to choose a different room.
+The small bathroom has a power shower over the bath and a great view of the castle.
+The tv offers Freeview and has a built-in DVD player.
+Please note this room is over the kitchen.
+The extraction system is only on during service, but those with particularly sensitive hearing or nervous disposition might prefer to choose a different room.

-Room 3 is situated at the top of the stairs, and is on the corner of the main building.
+Room 3 is on the corner of the main building.
 It is north and east-facing, large and very light, with views towards the market square and neighbouring gardens.
 It has a kingsize (6′ x 6′ 6″) Vispring bed.
-There is a spacious wardrobe/shelving area, two tub chairs and a table.
-The bathroom has natural light and is a very good size with a full-size bath with power shower overhead.
-It has a digital television, offering Freeview channels but not Sky, and built-in DVD player.
+TV offers Freeview with a built-in DVD player.
+The spacious, newly refurbished bathroom has natural light and a large walk-in shower, but no bath.

-All of our Best House doubles (rooms 1, 8 and 9) are on the first floor of the main building.
+Best House rooms are on the first floor of the main building.